Contact Us

 Frequently Asked Questions

-Under the Small Benefit Scheme businesses can give employees up to €1000 a year completely tax-free.
 In Budget 2025 it was announced that the amount that can be given tax free under the Small Benefit Scheme will be increased to €1,500.
-It is not immediately apparent as to whether this new amount of €1,500 will come into effect before the end of 2024.
-More to follow.
+This change is effective from 1 January 2025.

 No, this benefit must be in the form of a voucher which can only be redeemed in exchange for goods and services.